Late-blooming magnetars: awakening as long period transients after a dormant cooling epoch: Relevant properties of isolated LPTs

 Note in particular that X-ray data were unavailable during the onset of radio pulsing in December 2023.
 Although one could take the observations at face value (see below), since the absence of evidence is not evidence of absence we have instead hypothesised the following: a (sub)-crustal event took place around the start of December 2023, which was directly responsible for radio activation by injecting magnetospheric twist or initiating a plastic flow.
-Thermoplastic heating \cite{bell14} or particle backflow \cite{Beloborodov16} generated a localised hotspot surrounding the failure site as the twist ramped before decaying in the $\lesssim$~months following February 2024.
+Thermoplastic heating or particle backflow \citep{bell14} generated a localised hotspot surrounding the failure site as the twist ramped before decaying in the $\lesssim$~months following February 2024.
 A schematic illustrating this scenario is depicted in Fig.~\ref{fig:timeline}, while a summary of relevant source parameters are listed in Tab.~\ref{tab:basics}.

-Interestingly, it has been suggested \cite{li24} that there is an association between SNR G22.7--0.2 and DA J1832.
-However, this seems improbable \cite{wang24} because (i) Sedov-Taylor theory of expansion predicts an age of $\sim 25$~kyr, while (ii) for such an age, the location of DA J1832 indicates it must have been travelling some $\sim 400$~km/s since birth (i.e. natal kick) but (iii) VLBI measurements (possible because of the multi-instrument radio detections) place an upper limit of $\sim 190$~km/s.
-Even ignoring troubles with age therefore, one can likely discount this association.
+Interestingly, \cite{li24} suggested that there is an association between SNR G22.7--0.2 and DA J1832.
+However, this seems improbable because (i) Sedov-Taylor theory of expansion predicts an age of $\sim 25$~kyr, while (ii) for such an age, the location of DA J1832 indicates it must have been travelling some $\sim 400$~km/s since birth (i.e., natal kick) but (iii) VLBI measurements (possible because of the multi-instrument radio detections) place an upper limit of $\sim 190$~km/s.
+Even ignoring troubles with age therefore, an association seems unlikely as concluded by \cite{wang24}.

-Aside from this, the minimal timeline model considered in Fig.~\ref{fig:timeline} and above does not take the observations at face value: the source started pulsing in radio in November 2023, exhibited heightened X-ray activity in February 2024, and then shut-off in X-rays quickly but continued pulsing for a while in radio.
-Such a model is, however, unusual for magnetars: almost always there is a burst \emph{before} radio activation, though in some rare cases (two objects only; 1E 1547.0--5408 in 2022 and PSR J1119--6127 in 2016) radio activity is shut off some \emph{weeks} prior to a (relatively weak) outburst \cite{arch17,low23}.
-In these latter objects, however, it is plausible there was still crustal activity that went undetected due to the high baseline X-ray flux from the sources and so perhaps they are, in fact, not unusual.
+Aside from this, the minimal timeline model considered in Fig.~\ref{fig:timeline} does not take the observations at face value: the source started pulsing in radio in November 2023, exhibited heightened X-ray activity in February 2024, and then shut-off in X-rays but continued pulsing for a while in radio.
+Such a timeline is unusual for magnetars.
+Almost always there is a burst \emph{before} radio activation, though in some rare cases (such as 1E 1547.0--5408 in 2022 and PSR J1119--6127 in 2016) radio activity is shut off some \emph{weeks} prior to a (relatively weak) outburst \citep{low23}.
+In these latter objects, however, it is plausible that early-time crustal activity went undetected due to the high baseline X-ray flux from the sources and so perhaps they are, in fact, not unusual.